frittna/Crypto_Coin_Ticker/README.md

 - The top infoPanel shows the WiFi-strength, batterylevel, colored indicators for "busy", SleepTimer, price moving and if charging from usb (can have delay up to 30s)

-- right now: english, german, spanish (day and month names)
+- right now: english, german, spanish (for day and month names only)

 - SleepTimer: when holding ButtonB longer than 1,5 seconds it will start a user defined timer to powerOFF the device